peterrexj/AnsaradaWeatherApp/README.md

 The scope for implementing Unit tests are very high in each component and not defined not but left with a place holder.

 Connected with Travis-CI.
-SonarCloud not connected which requires more time.
+SonarCloud not connected as of now, learning phase, and will be implementing soon.

 Total time for the solution implementation: Close to ~7 hours including all layers.